Occupation of Alcatraz

-The Occupation of Alcatraz (November 20, 1969 – June 11, 1971) was a 19-month long protest when 89 Native Americans and their supporters occupied Alcatraz Island.
-The protest was led by Richard Oakes, LaNada Means, and others, while John Trudell served as spokesman.
-The group lived on the island together until the protest was forcibly ended by the U.S. government.
+The Occupation of Alcatraz (November 20, 1969 – June 11, 1971) was a 19-month long occupation of Alcatraz Island and its prison complex, then classified as abandoned surplus federal land, by 89 American Indians and their supporters.
+The occupation was led by Richard Oakes, LaNada Means, and others, while John Trudell served as spokesman.
+The group lived on the island together until the occupation was forcibly ended by the U.S. government.

-The protest group chose the name Indians of All Tribes (IOAT) for themselves.
-IOAT claimed that, under the Treaty of Fort Laramie between the U.S. and the Lakota tribe, all retired, abandoned, or out-of-use federal land was to be returned to the Indians who once occupied it.
-As Alcatraz penitentiary had been closed on March 21, 1963, and the island had been declared surplus federal property in 1964, a number of Red Power activists felt that the island qualified for a reclamation by Indians.
+The protest group chose the name Indians of All Tribes (IAT) for themselves.
+IAT claimed that, under the Treaty of Fort Laramie (1868) between the U.S. and the Lakota tribe, all retired, abandoned, or out-of-use federal land was to be returned to the Indigenous peoples who once occupied it.
+As Alcatraz penitentiary had been closed on March 21, 1963, and the island had been declared surplus federal property in 1964, a number of Red Power activists felt that the island qualified for a reclamation by American Indians.

-The Occupation of Alcatraz had a brief effect on federal Indian Termination policies and established a precedent for Indian activism.
-Oakes was shot to death in 1972, and the American Indian Movement was later targeted by the federal government and the FBI in COINTELPRO operations.
+The Occupation of Alcatraz had a brief effect on federal Indian Termination policies and established a precedent for American Indian activism.
+Oakes was later shot to death in 1972.
+The American Indian Movement was targeted by the federal government and FBI in COINTELPRO and similar surveillance operations.